 Investment values may go down as well as up.
 You may not get back the full amount your invested.
 This Investment offers no capital protection against market risk and therefore you can lose all the capital.

 If one or more of our investee companies fail, investors may be able to claim share loss relief against income or capital gains.
-EW Cap will provide investors and advisers with the necessary information to help with any loss relief applications in such circumstances.
+Earthworm Limited will provide investors and advisers with the necessary information to help with any loss relief applications in such circumstances.

 Timing of investments